Tan Chor Jin: Capture

-At around midnight, Tan, who was together with his wife and four others in one of the three rooms they booked, craved for some Hainanese chicken rice, which he ordered through room service.
+At around midnight, Tan, who was together with his wife and four others in one of the three rooms they booked, wanted Hainanese chicken rice, which he ordered through room service.
 An undercover Malaysian policeman posed as a waiter and delivered the food to Tan's room on the 13th floor.
 The cop used the chance to scan the room's layout and how many were with Tan.
 A listening device was stuck on one of the dishes.
 Tan and the others went to bed at around 2 am, and two hours later, a 12-member police team arrived at the three rooms, where they arrested Tan and the others.

 The police searched the rooms and found a total of six guns, 203 bullets, two pairs of handcuffs, and 4 kg of ketamine, with a street value of nearly $22,000.
 Tan tried to bargain with the Malaysian police to give them information about where he purchased the gun and the people who helped him to do so in exchange for not getting handed over to the Singaporean police, which was unsuccessful.
 One of the five other people arrested happened to be Ngoi Yew Fatt, a Singaporean gangster and murder suspect who was wanted by Singapore for another murder that took place in Yishun the year before Tan's crime.
 Another of the five arrested was also wanted for an unsolved murder in Malaysia.